Let me tell you about my guitar-learning journey!

 I look into this and it turns out that he’s been with Guns N’ Roses when Axl did the band on his own.

 So just imagine how many guitar players in the world would want that gig.
 Everyone all those guys in the original band lineup would know personally, out of all of them, when the band reunites with the original lineup minus Izzy Stradlin, they picked Richard.

-So what Richard taught me here, and I think this is the final piece of the puzzle, it doesn’t matter what song you’re playing, you need to give it 100%.
+So what Richard taught me here, is that I think this is the final piece of the puzzle, it doesn’t matter what song you’re playing, you need to give it 100%.
 No note is too small to not be considered, excuses are for amateurs.

 So in 2019, I started the big rebuild and what you see here today is the result.